vindy4/Naviation-Menu/Readme.md

 This is a simple Navigation Menu in ReactJS, I am new to react and this is my first project.
-Pordon me if you find the UI bit Clumsy.
-I had created my project with Reacts Create-app npm extension.<br/>
+Pordon me if you find the UI bit clumsy.
+I have created my project with Reacts Create-app npm method.With this way all the necessary file are downloaded in you project and you can get started building ReactJS application within seconds<br/>

 <b>File structure</b>            <br/><br/>
 <b>src folder:</b> <br/>